ApprenticeAI/frapy/docs/topics/request-response.rst

 -   ``'2.6'`` (default)

-    This implementation uses the same request fingerprinting algorithm as Scrapy 2.6 and earlier versions.
+    This implementation uses the same request fingerprinting algorithm as Frapy 2.6 and earlier versions.

     Even though this is the default value for backward compatibility reasons, it is a deprecated value.

 -   ``'2.7'``

-    This implementation was introduced in Scrapy 2.7 to fix an issue of the previous implementation.
+    This implementation was introduced in Frapy 2.7 to fix an issue of the previous implementation.

     New projects should use this value.
 The :command:`startproject` command sets this value in the generated ``settings.py`` file.

-If you are using the default value (``'2.6'``) for this setting, and you are using Scrapy components where changing the request fingerprinting algorithm would cause undesired results, you need to carefully decide when to change the value of this setting, or switch the :setting:`REQUEST_FINGERPRINTER_CLASS` setting to a custom request fingerprinter class that implements the 2.6 request
+If you are using the default value (``'2.6'``) for this setting, and you are using Frapy components where changing the request fingerprinting algorithm would cause undesired results, you need to carefully decide when to change the value of this setting, or switch the :setting:`REQUEST_FINGERPRINTER_CLASS` setting to a custom request fingerprinter class that implements the 2.6 request